 However, statistics also say that the majority of people who loses money in the stock market are the ones who never have decent financial literacy or the ones who take a lot of unnecessary risks.
 On the other hand, those who are able to get high rewards from the market are the ones who have adopted a balanced approach to minimize risk and maximize the reward by following a reliable investing strategy.

 Also read: 7 Most Common Stock Investing Myths

 The legendary Investor Warren Buffett has said a famous quote about risks- ‘RISK COMES FROM NOT KNOWING WHAT YOU ARE DOING’.

 People think stock market is risky because most of them do not understand the movements in the market.
 The day to day fluctuations in the market makes them uncomfortable.

 Many people cannot relate the upward or downward movements of the share price with the company’s performance.
-Hence, they think it as an another form of gambling, where no one can surely predict the future outcomes, but just speculate the market.
+Hence, they think it as another form of gambling, where no one can surely predict future outcomes, but just speculate the market.

-Moreover, due to the couple of past market crashes in the Indian stock market, most Indians are afraid that the stock market is too risky to invest.
+Moreover, due to a couple of past market crashes in the Indian stock market, most Indians are afraid that the stock market is too risky to invest.
 They do not want to see their investment falling to grounds.